Crazy Charlies: Tying Effective Flies Quickly

 • Try not to concern yourself with having perfect thread-wraps around your wing material.
 Again, with all the elements involved (surging water, sand, etc.) a fish isn’t going to catch the fact you have wing material sticking out from underneath your thread-wraps.
 Do however, try and trim the wing material so that fur/ hair doesn’t interfere with access to the eye of the hook.
 Any irregularities in thread-wraps can be softened with an extra coat of head cement.

 In anyone’s first year of tying flies, there is an element of perfection the fly-tyer looks to achieve.
 Eventually this will disappear as you realize your irregular flies are catching the same if not more fish than your perfectly made flies.
-Realizing your irregular flies are just as effective will translate into not being so meticulous at the fly-tying vice and allow for volumes in no time at all.
+Realizing your irregular flies are just as effective will translate into not being so meticulous at the fly-tying vise and allow for volumes in no time at all.

 Collaborating is key with topics like this – if you have additional tips to help others speed up their fly-tying or help make a Crazy Charlie fish more effectively, please comment below!